Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 Furthermore, growing fungi-based meat requires up to 99% less energy, land, and water compared to what’s used to rear cattle.

-Video: How Mycelium Meat is Produced
+How Mycelium-Based Meat Is Produced

 Mycelium is at the forefront of a “third wave” of vegan meat alternatives.
 It can be used to produce a delicious, realistic steak product in 18 hours, versus 7 years for a beef steak.